 The Court is required to suspend your drivers license privileges for 6 months upon a conviction for a possession, sale, trafficking or conspiracy in a controlled substance.

-Contact an Orlando Pharmaceutical Drug Charge Lawyer Today
+Contact an Orlando Prescription Drug Crime Lawyer Today

 Prescription Drug Resources